usnistgov/800-63-3/sp800-63b/sec8_security.md

 - *Physical security mechanisms* may be employed to protect a stolen authenticator from duplication.
 Physical security mechanisms can provide tamper evidence, detection, and response.

-- *Requiring the use of long memorized secrets* that don't appear in common dictionaries may force attackers to try every possible value.
+- *Requiring the use of long, memorized secrets* that don't appear in common dictionaries may force attackers to try every possible value.

 - *System and network security controls* may be employed to prevent an attacker from gaining access to a system or installing malicious software.